-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Livonia is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Livonia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Livonia is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Livonia who work in office and administrative support (14.63%), sales jobs (10.55%), and management occupations (9.70%).

 Also of interest is that Livonia has more people living here who work in computers and math than 95% of the places in the US.